 When to Contact a Medical Professional

 Stock EL, Meisler DM.
 Vernal keratoconjunctivitis.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
-2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 4;chap 9.

 Updated by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.